Theta-Limited/OpenAthenaAndroid/README.md

 Load the DEM file (e.g. cobb.tif) using the "⛰" button.
 The app will display the size of the file and its latitude and longitude boundaries:

-(NOTE: during file selection, the thumbnail  image preview for any GeoTIFF ".tif" file will be blank.
+(NOTE: during file selection, the thumbnail  image preview for any GeoTIFF ".tif" or DTED ".dt#" file will be blank.
 This is normal.)

 <img width="586" alt="OpenAthena™ Android GeoTIFF DEM loading demo using cobb.tif" src="./assets/cobb_tif_DEM_Loading_Demo_landscape.png">